 On January 18, 1977, Cincinnati recorded a record low temperature of −25 °F (−32 °C).

-In 1977, Jerry Springer was chosen to serve one year as mayor of Cincinnati.
+In 1977, Jerry Springer, later a television talk show host, was chosen to serve one year as mayor of Cincinnati.

-In 1979, the Cincinnati Open tennis tournament was moved to the Lindner Family Tennis Center in suburban Mason.
+Since 1979, the Cincinnati Open, an international tennis tournament, has been held at the Lindner Family Tennis Center in suburban Mason.

-In 1987, the Cincinnati Zoo & Botanical Garden in Avondale was appointed as a National Historic Landmark.
+In 1987, the Cincinnati Zoo & Botanical Garden was appointed as a National Historic Landmark.

 Starting in 1987, the top vote-getter in the city council election was automatically selected as mayor.

-In 1990, the Cincinnati Cyclones were founded as a minor league AA-level professional hockey team playing in the ECHL.
+In 1990, the Cincinnati Cyclones, a minor league hockey team, were founded.

 By 1995, Cincinnati's overall crime rate had reached its lowest point since 1992, but with more murders and rapes.